DataWithLj/global_electronics_retail/docs/README.md

 * **Schema Consistency:** Validated column ordinal positions across source tables.

 ### Data Quality Audit
-There were no problems with customers table,
+There were no problems with customers table, exchange rates, product table, and stores table.

 There were 49719 null delivery dates in sales table.